 provide opportunities during the growth

-This means that during periods of rapid growth, your company should be investing in your workers’ futures by keeping them highly trained, in order to promote them when suitable.
-This has the added benefit of boosting productivity at a time when your business really needs it.
+This means that during periods of rapid growth, your company should be investing in your workers’ futures by keeping them highly trained, to promoting them when suitable.
+This has the added benefit of boosting productivity at a time when your business needs it.

 Employee retention is an art rather than a science, so it’s important to continuously analyze and evaluate the situation to determine whether different actions are required.
 However, the above steps will give your company a great basis for retention during periods of rapid growth.